Mental Health Tips: How To Recognize The Signs Of An Anxiety Attack

 What can trigger an anxiety attack?

 When it comes to anxiety, triggers can be different for everyone.
-Some common triggers may be relationship problems, physical health problems, work-related stress, significant life changes, and financial difficulties.
-According to the National Institute of Mental Health, a panic attack can occur without an obvious trigger.
+Some common triggers may be relationship problems, physical health problems like thyroid problems, work-related stress, significant life changes, a traumatic event, and financial difficulties that begin causing anxiety.
+According to the National Institute of Mental Health, a panic attack can occur without an obvious trigger, though certain situations may trigger attacks.

 How do you calm an anxiety attack?

-If you are experiencing an anxiety attack or other anxiety-related mental health concerns, it can be helpful to learn calming techniques to help you relax and gain control of your thoughts.
-Mindfulness meditation, breathing techniques, and grounding exercises can all help.
-Prioritizing self-care can also be important for coping with anxiety, so make sure you’re eating a healthy diet, getting enough sleep, and maintaining an exercise routine.
+If you are experiencing an anxiety attack or other anxiety-related mental health concerns, it can be helpful to learn calming techniques to help you relax, focus, and gain control of your thoughts.
+Relaxation techniques, mindfulness meditation, breathing techniques, and grounding exercises can all help relieve anxiety.
+Prioritizing self-care can also be important for coping with anxiety, so make sure you’re eating a healthy diet, avoiding alcohol, getting enough sleep, and maintaining an exercise routine.
 There may be many ways to reduce intense anxiety, and it may take some time to find what works for you.

 How long do anxiety attacks last?

-An anxiety attack or panic attack can peak in about 10 minutes and then begin to subside, according to the Anxiety and Depression Association of America.
-Other research indicates that a panic attack can last as long as 20 to 30 minutes.
+An anxiety attack or panic attack during repeated panic attacks in panic disorder can peak in about 10 minutes and then begin to subside, according to the Anxiety and Depression Association of America.
+Other research indicates that a panic attack during repeated panic attacks can last as long as 20 to 30 minutes, potentially leading to fears about losing control or mistaking symptoms for a heart attack or medical emergency.

 What are the sneaky red flags of high-functioning anxiety?

 People with high-functioning anxiety may be high achievers who are detail-oriented, highly organized, and outgoing.
-They may appear calm on the inside like they have it all together.
-Internally, though, they may experience symptoms of generalized anxiety disorder or another mental illness, feel very anxious, and try to mask their symptoms, which can worsen anxiety.
+They may appear calm on the inside, like they have it all together.
+Internally, though, they may experience symptoms of generalized anxiety disorder, feel anxious, have difficulty coping with the demands of everyday life, experience difficulty concentrating, or struggle with underlying feelings of fear where fear overwhelms their internal state.
+Many with this type of anxiety also conceal their symptoms, which may lead to delays in seeking appropriate treatment or obtaining an accurate diagnosis through a review of their medical history by a qualified doctor.
+Treatment may be necessary.

 Can people tell when you're having an anxiety attack?

 Whether people can tell if you’re having an anxiety attack can depend on your symptoms.
 People who have more overt symptoms might shake or hyperventilate, making it easy for other people to pick up on their symptoms.
-Conversely, someone having a silent panic attack or who has high-functioning anxiety may have more internal anxiety symptoms, which can be more difficult for other people to pick up on.
+Conversely, someone having a silent panic attack or who has high-functioning anxiety may have more internal anxiety symptoms or experience symptoms like hot flushes, which can be more difficult for other people to pick up on.
+CBT teaches individuals to manage these internal symptoms more effectively, although the experience remains intensely personal for most people.

 - Previous Article